davidshq/awesome-bitclout/README.md

 - Looking for resources to add here!

+## Browser Extensions
+- [BitClout Plus](https://github.com/iPaulPro/BitCloutPlus) - Paul Burke's browser extension that extends the BitCloud featureset.
+Includes sell buttons, price in BTCLT, # of holders, % coin per holder, positional ranking of holders, founders fee, and so on.

 ## BitClout Accounts to Follow

 These BitClout accounts are of value to those interested in the technical side of BitClout.
 Feel free to submit additional accounts (see Contributing at end of this doc).
 Only accounts which provide high value content will be included.